hadoopmarc/gps-controlled-lcd-shutter/doc/u-blox8-configuration.md

 Other fields keep their default value. isLength = 0 does not seem to work, so rather pulse duration in microseconds are provided.

+**NB**: after entering the configurations above in the center of the UBX Configuration window, an additional command "CFG-MSG - Save configuration to non-volatile memory" has to be issued from the preset commands in the bottom-right corner, for obvious reasons.